Deepak020202/90DaysOfDevOps/Solution.md

 3. **Document in `solution.md`:**
-   - Include your `variables.tf`, `outputs.tf`, and a summary of your workspace setup.
+### Include your `variables.tf`, `outputs.tf`, and a summary of your workspace setup.

+- 1.variables.tf = Accepts input values like environment name, tags, region, etc.
+- 2.outputs.tf =	Exposes important info per environment (e.g., IPs, URLs)
+- 3.Workspaces	= Keeps each environment isolated by using separate state files

-   - Explain how these features enable dynamic and multi-environment deployments.
+### Explain how these features enable dynamic and multi-environment deployments.

+- 1. variables.tf – Inject Environment-Specific Values
+This file defines input variables that make your configuration dynamic.

+- 2. outputs.tf – Get Useful Info Per Environment
+This file prints values like public IP, instance ID, or DNS name after Terraform runs.

+- 3. Workspaces – Keep Environments Isolated
+Workspaces let you create separate state files for each environment.

 **Interview Questions:**
-- How do variables and outputs enhance the reusability of Terraform configurations?
+### How do variables and outputs enhance the reusability of Terraform configurations?
+--->
+- Variables Make Code Dynamic
+Variables allow you to parameterize your Terraform configuration.
+Instead of hardcoding values (like instance types, region, etc.), you use variables that can change based on input.

+- Outputs Expose Key Resource Info
+Outputs display values from your resources — like IP addresses, instance IDs, or names — after terraform apply.

-- What is the purpose of workspaces in Terraform, and how would you use them in a production scenario?
+### What is the purpose of workspaces in Terraform, and how would you use them in a production scenario?

----
+--->
+- A workspace = a separate instance of your infrastructure managed with its own Terraform state file.
+- Without workspaces, you'd need to duplicate your code for each environment (like dev.tf, prod.tf).
+  Workspaces let you:
+  1. Use a single configuration
+  2. Keep state isolated
+  3. Avoid conflicts between environments

 ## Task 4: Create and Use Terraform Modules